Jennifer Lopez Talks Potentially Getting Engaged To Alex Rodriguez And Avoiding Her Past ‘Mistakes’

 Jennifer joked about the track’s subject matter, admitting that it was “written about the two of us, but it’s like, not about the two of us” and was a tease by the songwriters who want the couple to get engaged and get married.

 “It’s not like I’m like, ‘Hey….
 Where’s my ring?'”
-Lopez continued, admitting that “it’s not like that” when it comes to her desire to get engaged to the baseball player, who she’s been dating for more than a year.
+Lopez continued, admitting that “it’s not like that” when it comes to her desire to get engaged to the baseball player, who she’s been dating for more than year.

 But while an engagement between A-Rod and JLo may not be coming anytime soon, the “Dinero” singer admitted that she and her boyfriend are happier than ever right now.

-“We’re truly blessed,” Lopez said of her relationship with Rodriguez, adding that things couldn’t be better both in their professional and personal lives right now.
+“We’re truly blessed,” Lopez said of their relationship with Rodriguez, adding that things couldn’t be better both in their professional and personal lives right now.

-“We’re truly blessed,” Jennifer continued of herself and Alex in the candid morning show interview, adding that their kids love spending time together.
+“We’re truly blessed,” Jennifer continued of herself ans Alex in the candid morning show interview, adding that their kids love spending time together.
 “We don’t need anything more right now.”